gscontras/probLang/chapters/07-generics.md

 > 1. What does this picture represent?
 If you drew a sample from this distribution, what would that correspond to?
 > 2. Try to think up a property for which the three parameters above are not able to give even a remotely plausible distribution.
 (If you succeed, let us know; the idea is that this parameterization is sufficient to capture---in approximation---any case of relevance.)

-### Generics model
+## Generic interpretation model

-The model assumes a simple (the simplest?) meaning for a generic statement: a threshold on the probability.
+The model assumes a simple (the simplest?) meaning for a generic statement: a threshold on the probability (prevalence).

 ~~~~
 ///fold: